Enterprise Investment Scheme (EIS)

 How is an EIS structured?

-The intermediary will issue a prospectus explain the background to the EIS opportunity, the individual companies involved, the rationale behind the investment ideas and the potential returns that may be achieved.
+The intermediary will issue an information memorandum explaining the background to the EIS opportunity, the individual companies involved, the rationale behind the investment ideas and the potential returns that may be achieved.

 What are the tax benefits?